List of counties in Texas: List

+Racial / Ethnic Profile of counties in Texas (2020 Census)

 Defunct counties

 There have been at least thirty-two counties established by Texas law that no longer exist.
 These fall into five categories: judicial counties; counties established by the Constitutional Convention of 1868–69; counties never organized which were abolished by legislative act; counties whose territory is no longer considered part of the state; and counties whose names have been changed.